Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Brontosaurus.md

   - Brontosaurus
 ---
 # [[5.
 Mechanics\Bestiary\Beast\Brontosaurus.md|Brontosaurus]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-95*
+95, Volo's Guide to Monsters p.
+139*

 This massive four-legged dinosaur is large enough that most predators leave it alone.
 Its deadly tail can drive away or kill smaller threats.